pepopowitz/tdd-workshop/module-5/README.md

 - Person 1&2: Refactor together
 - Repeat

-## Specifications

-It might help to read the [Suggestions](#suggestions) below before implementing the specifications.
+### Write Your First Test

+The full list of specifications is listed [at the end of the README](#appendix-full-specifications).
+Let's walk through the first specs together.

+The first specification reads:

-#### 0. Begin with a random "seed" or starting sequence.
+> #### 0.
+Begin with a random "seed" or starting sequence.
 For each "tick" of the game, return the next state based on the current state.

-This is already done for you.
-You just need to implement specs 1-4, in `get-next-state.js`.
+This spec is already done for you. ✅

+The next spec reads:

-### For a space that is 'alive' (i.e. has a value of 1 in our implementation):
+> ### For a space that is 'alive' (i.e. has a value of 1 in our implementation):
+>

-#### 1. Each cell with one or no neighbors dies (becomes a 0), as if by solitude.
+> #### 1.
+Each cell with one or no neighbors dies (becomes a 0), as if by solitude.

-#### 2. Each cell with four or more neighbors dies (becomes a 0), as if by overpopulation.

-#### 3. Each cell with two or three neighbors survives (remains a 1).

-### For a space that is 'dead' or 'empty' (i.e. has a value of 0):

-#### 4. Each cell with three neighbors becomes 'alive' (becomes a 1).
+I see a handful of problems involved in accomplishing this spec:

+- We need to base a current cell's state on the state of its neighbors.
+- Each cell can have up to 8 neighbors, so we have to look at all 8 of them.
+- Corner or edge cells have less than 8 neighbors, so we have to make sure we don't "overflow".
+- We need to count how many of a cell's neighbors are alive.

+That's a lot of tests we will need to write.
+Let's start with the first problem: "we need to base a current cell's state on the state of its neighbors."

+In fact, we can break that down even smaller: let's start with a test to base a current cell's state on the state of only its **left** neighbor.
+This is not going to produce the final shipped result, but it will get us one step closer.

+👉 Write a test in `get-next-state.spec.js` that passes a 3x3 grid and verifies that tiles in the grid become alive only if their leftmost neighbor is alive.

+You can see an example of this test in [`./__solutions/get-next-state.spec.js`](./__solutions/get-next-state.spec.js).
+(Note that it is commented out in that file.)

-## Suggestions
+## Your Assignment

+There's a lot more to implement.
+One next step might be to write a test that verifies that each cell depends on its left **or right** neighbor.
+You could iteratively build up to cover all neighbors, then count the number of alive neighbors.

+Finish implementing this spec, and all other remaining specs!

-This problem is hard!
+This problem is hard.
 I don't expect you to finish.
 Even the first spec is difficult.
-Here are some suggestions that might help you along the way.
+Here are some suggestions that might help you along the way:

+## Suggestions

 ### Keep all methods below 5 lines